Kudos! to Larry Powell for his excellent, humorous rebuttal to the new President of Croplife Canada, Ted Menzies, former MP.

 (I appended a copy, in case the above URL becomes invalid.)

-LORNE HEPWORTH, 20-YEAR PRESIDENT OF CROP-LIFE BEFORE MENZIES, WHAT ABOUT HIM?
+PRIOR TO MENZIES, LORNE HEPWORTH was 20-YEAR PRESIDENT OF CROP-LIFE, WHAT ABOUT HIM?

 1. Revolving door?
 Ted Menzies was an MP until he resigned in Nov 2013.
 CropLife is nothing more than a lobby machine for the chem-biotech corporations.
 I wonder in what ways Menzies’ work as an MP prepared him to get the job of President, CropLife?